-Students in grades 1 - 9 annually participate in MAP testing to assist teachers in providing appropriate instruction to all students.
+Beginning in the 2015/16 school year the Measures of Academic Progress (MAP) by Northwest Education Association, was initiated in the District in grades 1-9.
 This measure creates a personalized assessment experience by adapting to each student's learning level, thus measuring student progress and growth for each individual.
 The academic areas measured are reading, language usage, and mathematics.
 The students in our district are assessed three times per year; fall, winter and spring.
 Target growth is predicted for each student for each assessment.
 The results from the assessment are available within twenty-four hours.
 Thus, the classroom teachers can use the assessment to inform instruction and monitor progress from accelerating students learning to remediation.

-Please see the MAP Implementation Plan.
-We are currently in the year four phase.
+Please see the appendix for the MAP Implementation Plan year one and year two.
+We are currently in the year two phase.